Gavin Jennings

+Career

 Jennings studied at Beaufort High School and Monash University, attaining degrees in arts and social work.
 He worked at various times as a factory worker, actuarial clerk, actor, social worker and policy analyst.
 He was employed as an adviser to Cain government minister Kay Setches between 1988 and 1990, and then to Premiers John Cain and Joan Kirner between 1990 and 1992.
 After the defeat of the Kirner government at the 1992 state election, Jennings began working as an industrial officer, working for the Public Transport Union, Liquor, Hospitality and Miscellaneous Union and Electrical Trades Union at various times until his election to parliament.

 Jennings won preselection for the safe Labor Legislative Council seat of Melbourne Province in advance of the 1999 state election, and was thus easily elected.
 He was immediately appointed as Cabinet Secretary and Deputy Leader of the Government in the Legislative Council.
 He was promoted to the ministry after the 2002 state election, serving as Minister for Aged Care and Minister for Aboriginal Affairs.
 He was shifted from the aged care to the community services portfolio after the 2006 state election.
 He received a significant promotion in the wake of John Brumby's accession to the premiership in August 2007, receiving the portfolios of the environment and climate change, and innovation.

 On 25 May 2016, the Legislative Council passed a contempt motion against Jennings, effectively suspending him from parliament for up to six months, unless he released documents to the Upper House relating to the Victorian Comprehensive Cancer Centre.

 In March 2020, Jennings announced that he was resigning from the Victorian Parliament.
 The premier, Daniel Andrews, said the Labor movement was "more confident, more courageous and more compasionate" because of Jennings.
-On the 23 April 2020, former MP and member of the party's Left faction Lee Tarlamis was sworn in as Jennings' replacement.
+On the 23 April 2020, former MP and member of the party's Left faction Lee Tarlamis was sworn in as Jennings's replacement.